learn-co-curriculum/node-modules-core/README.md

 ## Overview

-This lesson will cover the usage of the core Node modules.
-Also, we'll list the main core modules which will be useful during this course.

-## Objectives

-1. Provide a list of main core modules and their purpose
-1. Describe fs and its main methods
-1. Describe url and its main methods
-1. Describe path and path.join

-## Core Modules

 As discussed previously, Node is a platform or an environment in which we build applications.
 You saw that modularized code is better and how you can write your own modules.
 With modules, developers from different teams and different companies can share their code.
 This is great but how do you get the code?
 Imagine a simple thing like parsing a path, i.e., we have a string like `/home/user/azat/program.js` and we need to extract the extension, base, file name, etc.

 You would have to write a code which uses Regular Expressions like this: